lclarkmichalek/site/content/post/topgun.md

 I can think before taking an action.
 I can inform others, I can document what I'm doing, I can take the time to be careful and deliberate.

+### On time sensitivity

 > *Maverick*: You don't have time to think up there.
 If you think, you're dead.

-And there's no clearer difference to me.
+And there's no clearer difference between the two roles to me.
 I've had incidents in the past that I could have fixed immediately, but where I instead took 5 minutes to fetch a coworker, and show them the process of debugging and fixing the issue.
+We have that luxury in computing.
+An incident will usually take at least 15 minutes to handle, so we can always take the few seconds to grab a pair, to document our process, and to double check our thinking.

+> *Officer*: It'll take ten minutes.
+> *Stinger*: Bullshit ten minutes!
+This thing will be over in two minutes!
+Get on it!

 Humans have a tendency to panic, and an incident is not a situation where panic is constructive.
 'No one dies' is my mantra to keep panic from being a factor in my incidents.

+### On competiton

+> *Iceman*: The plaque for alternates is down in the ladies room

+The Top Gun academy is set up to be based around a competition.
+Each pair that comes in earns points as they fly sorties against the instructors, and those points add up to determine their ranking at the end of the course.
+This is a horrible way to run a software engineering team.

+The idea of a null sum game is easy to induce in people.
+Top Gun does it by stating that 'there are no prizes for second place'.
+This causes the trainees to fly like asses, producing suboptimal results.
+The two most notable examples of this are 1) when Maverick abandons his wingman, Iceman, to persue a target alone.
+They both fail to achive their goals.
+And 2) when Iceman refuses to move to give Maverick a shot, which indirectly causes an accident, and Goose's death.
+These incidents are a fault not in the characters, but in the design of Top Gun's incentive system.